 Dr Emma Blomkamp is an Honorary Research Fellow.
 Emma's research and practice focuses on creative and participatory approaches to systems design and evaluation, especially through policies and services that aim to improve health and wellbeing.

 Emma’s jointly awarded PhD from the University of Auckland and the University of Melbourne explores the design, delivery and evaluation of arts and cultural programmes by city councils in Australia and New Zealand.
-Her research highlights the opportunities and difficulties in using wellbeing measures to evaluate local cultural policy.
+Her doctoral research highlighted the opportunities and difficulties in using wellbeing measures to evaluate local cultural policy.
 She also holds a Master of Arts (Honours) in Film Policy and studied Media and Cultural Management at Sciences-Po Paris.

 (Palgrave Macmillan).
-Her research on cultural policy, local governance and evidence-based policy has been published in international journals including Evidence & Policy
+Her research on co-design, cultural policy, local governance and evidence-based policy has been published in books and journals including Evidence & Policy

 and the International Journal of Cultural Policy